 Ben Lutz is an Assistant Professor of Mechanical Engineering Design at Cal Poly San Luis Obispo.
-His research interests include innovative pedagogies in engineering design, conceptual change and development, school-to-work transitions for new engineers, and efforts for inclusion and diversity within engineering.
+His research interests include engineering design pedagogies, conceptual change and development in mechanics, school-to-work transitions for new engineers, and efforts for diversity, equity, and inclusion in engineering.
 His current work explores how students describe their own learning in engineering design and how that learning supports transfer of learning from school into professional practice as well as exploring students' conceptions of diversity and its importance within engineering fields.

 Cynthia Hampton is a doctoral candidate in Engineering Education at Virginia Tech.
 Her research centers on change agency, system structures, and factors that relate to broadening participation of unserrepresented groups in engineering.